Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Experimental methods and computational details

-The EVAL15 software suite~\cite{schreursamm2010a} was used for processing the SXRD data.
+The EVAL15 software suite \cite{schreursamm2010a} was used for processing the SXRD data.
 SADABS \cite{sheldrick2008} was used for scaling and absorption correction.
 The latter employed Laue symmetry 4/$mmm$ for the periodic phase and $mmm$ for the CDW phase.
-As the crystal structure in the CDW phase is incommensurately modulated we had to use the superspace approach~\cite{van2007incommensurate,wagner2009a,stokesht2011a} to index and integrate the data.
-The reflection file produced was imported into the software JANA2006 for structure refinement~\cite{petricekv2016a, petricekv2014a}.
+As the crystal structure in the CDW phase is incommensurately modulated we had to use the superspace approach \cite{van2007incommensurate,wagner2009a,stokesht2011a} to index and integrate the data.
+The reflection file produced was imported into the software JANA2006 for structure refinement \cite{petricekv2016a, petricekv2014a}.
 Table \ref{tab:gd2os3si5_cdw_crystalinfo} gives the crystallographic information at 450 and 400~K (periodic phase), and at 300 and 200~K (incommensurate phase).
+An unusual criterion of observability was chosen, in order to account for the incorrect estimate of the standard uncertainties in the integrated intensities by the software EVAL15.
 For details regarding the processing of SXRD data refer to section S3 in the supporting information~\cite{gd2os3si5suppmat2023a}.

 Crystallographic tables of other temperatures, and details regarding SXRD data collection and data processing are given in the Supporting Information (SI)~\cite{gd2os3si5suppmat2023a}.